By Sarah Clark, Certified Self Storage Manager

 - If your utensils do not have holes in the handles to hang from, you can glue or screw a small decorative box onto the kitchen wall in place of the towel bar, and stand your utensils inside of it handles down.

-With these tips and DIY tricks, you can transform your cluttered house into an organized dream home, and be creative in the process!
+With these easy home storage ideas, you can transform your cluttered house into an organized dream home, and be creative in the process!
 For the other items you just don’t have room in the house for or that are too big to store in a closet or under the bed or you are simply out of extra space, you can rent a storage unit online 24/7 or call and talk to our friendly property managers.
 And if you have more clever DIY ideas, please share them in the comments below.